Disneyland in June (2026 Guide): Crowds, Weather, Events & Is It Worth It?

 Disneyland Park:

-- Pirates of the Caribbean is closed starting May 4, 2026.
-The reopening date is TBD, but based on construction permits filed, the closure is expected to last at least through late June or into summer 2026.
-Check the status closer to your travel date — it may or may not be open during your visit.
+• Pirates of the Caribbean is closed starting May 4, 2026, with no official reopening date announced.
+Check the status closer to your travel date, as it may or may not be open during your visit.

 Disney California Adventure:

-- Silly Symphony Swings is closed starting April 27, 2026.
-No reopening date has been announced.
+• Silly Symphony Swings is closed starting April 27, 2026, with no reopening date announced.

-- Inside Out Emotional Whirlwind is currently closed with no announced reopening date.
+• Inside Out Emotional Whirlwind remains closed with no announced reopening date.
 This has been a day-by-day closure with no visibility on timing.

 Always check closer to your travel dates for updated schedules, as Disneyland’s refurbishment calendar can change with little notice.
 The official Disneyland website maintains current attraction status.